 I can’t tell you what the right number is for you.
 You’ll want to consider factors like what your “emergencies” have looked like in the past and how much your normal expenses total for a month.
 The size of your emergency fund will also depend on how long you expect your debt payoff to take.
 If you anticipate a longer debt payoff time frame, you’ll want to have more saved.
 Choose a number that you are comfortable with.
 There’s no right answer.

-Personally, we like to have between $5,000 and $6,000 in our emergency fund while paying off debt.
-Even though we don’t have to worry about any housing expenses right now, we both drive older vehicles and we have four children.
+Personally, we kept around $5,000 in our emergency fund while paying off debt.
+Even though we didn’t have to worry about any housing expenses (we were living in my in-laws’ unfinished basement during our debt payoff), we both drove (and still drive) older vehicles and at the time had three to four children.

 Where do you keep an emergency fund?